Jmat50/SCrawler-Plugins/README.md

 This repository is organized as a standalone workspace for building, packaging, and publishing SCrawler-compatible plugin DLLs while keeping the workflow centered on Windows.

+Use the Windows Installer to install all plugins via GUI at \SCrawler-plugins\GUI-installer.

 ## Included

 - `SCrawler-Plugins.sln` for the plugin workspace solution